378: Norse Sagas: Snowfell (part 1 of 2)

 And while saying that the only people groups present were trolls feels like kind of a mean-spirited colonial thing, as far as I can tell, Iceland was completely uninhabited before the Norse started showing up.

-Some writings suggest that there were Irish monks there first, but they were long gone by the time Bard and company showed up.
+Some writings suggest that there were Irish monks there first, but they were long gone by the time Bard and Company showed up.
+So they chose their plots and named things.

 They set out sacrifices for good fortune at a place that, as of the writing of the saga in the 14th century, became known as the Church of Trolls.